 Pharmaceutical companies use MCs as binders, time release agents and inert fillers in tablets; as film coatings in capsules; and thickeners in syrups.

-Admix recommends using a high shear mixer like our Rotosolver or Rotostat dispersers.
-These mixers make quick, smooth solutions of gums in minutes rather than hours, saving time, tanks, space and money for processors.
+Admix high shear mixers like Rotosolver or Rotostat dispersers make quick, smooth solutions of gums in minutes rather than hours, saving time, tanks, space, and money for processors.
 Having problems with aeration?
 VacuShear could be the answer.